JoJoPages/jojopages.github.io/README.md

 This is a 3 step approach:

-1. Guage comfortable baseline number of steps (1-2 days).
+1. Find a comfortable baseline number of steps (1-2 days).
 2. Use the tables as **a guide to spread activity through the day**.
 Try to keep in range.
 If you've hit the steps too early, make sure you rest!
 Don't worry too much if you're under, but try to get near.

 |Time(24hr)&darr;/Steps&rarr; | 700 | 800 | 900 | 1000 | 1250 | 1500 |